Filters

 Artwork description

 Mastodo is a fountain-sculpture composed of a large bronze basin that tips when it is full of water.
 The water then flows in cascades into a concrete pool.
-The work is integrated as a central component of Agora, the environment designed by Daudelin as space of encounter and outdoor presentation site.
+The work served as a central pivot component of Agora, the environment designed by Daudelin as space of encounter and outdoor presentation site.
+Originally and for a short period following its installation, the basin tilted when it filled with water.
+Now, to better preserve the integrity of the artwork, the basin is fixed at an angle, referring to its past movement.